 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Bird Global, Inc. f/k/a Switchback II (BRDS)

-/EIN News/ -- NEW YORK, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the Central District of California on behalf of all persons or entities who purchased Bird Global, Inc. f/k/a Switchback II Corporation securities (“Bird Global” or “Company”) (NYSE: BRDS) between May 14, 2021 and November 14, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Nov.
+18, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the Central District of California on behalf of all persons or entities who purchased Bird Global, Inc. f/k/a Switchback II Corporation securities ("Bird Global" or "Company") BRDS between May 14, 2021 and November 14, 2022, both dates inclusive (the "Class Period").

 According to the Complaint, defendants made false and/or misleading statements and/or failed to disclose that throughout the Class Period: (i) Bird Global was improperly recording Sharing revenue for certain trips by its customers where collection was not probable; (ii) as such, Bird Global overstated its Sharing revenue for the relevant quarters and fiscal year during the Class Period; (iii) Bird Global failed to disclose that its internal controls were not effective as they relate to calculating Sharing revenue recognition; and (iv) as a result, Bird Global would need to restate its previously disclosed Sharing revenue.